 A number of Business Forums and Networking Groups actively operate in Hartlepool offering many benefits for their members.
 The groups provide an opportunity to influence local, regional and national key decision-makers on any aspect of business, be it legislation or policy development.

-The aim of the Economic Forum is to "develop a more enterprising, vigorous, and diverse local economy that will attract investment, be globally competitive and create more employment opportunities for local people."
+The aim of the Hartlepool Economic Regeneration and Tourism Forum is to "develop a more enterprising, vigorous, and diverse local economy that will attract investment, be globally competitive and create more employment opportunities for local people."

 Hartlepool Business Forum has been in existence for a number of years and provides a programme of events and seminars aimed at addressing key issues faced by the business community culminating in the annual Hartlepool Business Awards ceremony in May.